-Studying abroad is a life changing opportunity to experience another culture.
+Studying abroad is a life-changing opportunity to experience another culture.
 If you are lesbian, gay, bisexual, transgender, queer, intersexed, or an ally (LGBTQIA, for short) this could include experimenting with and expressing alternate identities, both sexual and non-sexual.

 It is important to evaluate your study abroad options considering how your new environment might impact the expression of your sexual orientation and/or gender identity.
 LGBTQIA life exists almost everywhere, but the degree to which it is visible varies.
 As you get to know people and places more intimately, you will find a plethora of welcoming institutions and hangouts.
 Approach the expression of our identity as another cross-cultural challenge.
-Be positive, flexible, and use sensitivity and openness in every interaction.
+Be positive and flexible, and use sensitivity and openness in every interaction.

 Choose Wisely and Plan!